jsuarezruiz/Nova.Avalonia.UI/README.md

 <img src="images/novaui_barcodegenerator_light.gif" alt="BarcodeGenerator" width="250" />

+### CompareSlider

+The `CompareSlider` control enables users to compare two pieces of content side-by-side.
+A draggable divider allows the user to reveal more of the "before" or "after" content interactively.

 ### RatingControl

 The `RatingControl` allows users to view and set ratings using interactive items such as stars, hearts, or custom shapes.
 It supports multiple precision levels, customizable appearance, and full keyboard and pointer interaction.